 Thea Dowrich (class of 2021, she/her/hers)

 is a Public Policy major, with a double minor in Chemistry and Statistical Science.
 She is originally from Bridgetown, Barbados and previously lived in Connecticut before relocating to Tokyo, Japan.
-At Duke, she is a camp counselor through Duke’s chapter of Camp Kesem, a teaching assistant in the Statistical Science department and volunteers at StepUp Durham, off campus.
+At Duke, she was a camp counselor through Duke’s chapter of Camp Kesem, a teaching assistant in the Statistical Science department and volunteered at StepUp Durham, off campus.
 Thea also participated in a Bass Connections project about expressive writing for resilience.
-This summer, she is interning at Civis Analytics as an Applied Data Scientist on their Government team.
+In summer 2020, she interned at Civis Analytics as an Applied Data Scientist on their Government team.

 Nadia Innab (class of 2021, she/her/hers)

 is a Public Policy major, with minors in Statistical Science and Gender, Sexuality, and Feminist Studies.
 She is originally from Los Angeles, California.
 On campus, she was involved in Greek Life’s Sexual Assault Prevention Team, served as VP: Panhellenic for her sorority, and is a member of Duke Students Against Gender Violence and Women in Politics.
 Nadia also participated in the Duke Puppy Kindergarten, housing a service dog in training three times a week.
 After college, she hopes to work in policy, specifically gender policy, and eventually attend law school.